Uruguay Flag

 Read Rental Yields »

-Rental Income: Uruguay is highly unusual in that there is no income tax for individuals.
-However, effective 01 July 2007, net rental income from leasing property is taxed at 12%.
+Rental Income: Net rental income from leasing property is taxed at 12%.

-Inheritance: There are also no inheritance or gifts taxes in Uruguay.
+Inheritance: There are no inheritance or gift taxes in Uruguay.

-Residents: Resident individuals of Uruguay are not liable for income tax on other income, except for the net worth tax.
-However, effective 01 July 2007, earned income is taxed at progressive rates, from 0% up to 25% while capital income is taxed at 12%.
+Residents: Resident individuals pay tax on their Uruguayan-sourced income.
+Labor or earned income is taxed at progressive rates, from 0% up to 30%, while income from capital and capital gains are taxed at 12%.

 Read Taxes and Costs »